Research · Policy comparison · Living page

 What this page doesn't know yet

-We haven't sent affiliate promotions through any of these programs ourselves — this is a terms-of-service analysis, not deliverability data.
-As our own newsletter operation accrues real send data, it gets added here.
-Terms also change without notice: every quote above carries its retrieval date, and this page gets re-verified when we re-fetch.
+We haven't sent affiliate promotions through any of these programs ourselves; this is a terms-of-service analysis, and deliverability data comes later, from our own sends.
+As our own newsletter operation accrues real send data, it gets added here. beehiiv's full relaunched legal terms are still being read; the email cell above stays "unclear" until they are.